-If you have a passion for a certain market or type of product, that enthusiasm will make your marketing efforts… and by extension your business… will be stronger.
-Not only that, but you'll actually enjoy what you're doing - making your work seem more like play.
-What's better than getting paid to do what you love?
+If you have a passion for a certain market or type of product, that enthusiasm will make your marketing efforts, and by extension your business, stronger.
+Not only that, but you'll actually enjoy what you're doing which will make your work feel more enjoyable.

 Fortunately, there are drop shipping companies that work with just about every market, niche, and type of product.
-Baby items, yoga clothes, electronics, clothing, art, books, beauty supplies, supplements, home and garden items… it’s wide open.
+This includes baby items, yoga clothes, electronics, clothing, art, books, beauty supplies, supplements, home and garden items and more.

-A great place to check for hot niches is big online e-commerce platforms like Amazon.
+A great place to check for hot niches is big online e-commerce platforms like Amazon and eBay.
 Whatever items are on the bestseller lists there could be a great fit for a drop shipping business.
 But also keep an eye on trends you see on Facebook and other social networks.
-Also, what’s in the news… what your friends and family are talking about.
+Also, look for products that are in the news, and listen to the products your friends and family are talking about.

-Here’s a pro tip: during the holiday season, football season, and other special times of the year, related products can do really well.
+During the holiday season, football season, back-to-school and other special times of the year, related products can do very well.

 Picking a Drop Shipper

-Before you ever start working with a drop shipper, you should go through the order process yourself from a customer’s point of view.
-You want to see how easy it is to order the product, how long it takes to ship, how the drop shipper deals with any problems.
+Before you start working with a drop shipper, go through the order process yourself from a customer’s point of view.
+It's important to see how easy it is to order the product, how long it takes to ship, and how the drop shipper deals with any returns or problems.

-Of course, this will also give you the chance to also see the quality of the product.
-You want to make sure this is something you’ll be proud to offer your customers.
-In some cases, dropshippers will be willing to send you a complimentary product for evaluation or at least sell it to you at their cost.
+This will also give you the chance to also see the quality of the product.
+Make sure the products are at the level of quality you’ll be proud to offer your customers.
+In some cases, drop shippers will be willing to send you a complimentary product for evaluation or at least sell it to you at their cost.

 If you are into a niche and have used other products that are similar, you can test the product yourself.
-Use it.
-Study it.
-Does it do what is promised?
+Use it, study it, and see if it does what is promised.
 Is it made of quality material or ingredients?
 Check the reviews of others online to see if your experience matches up.

 Here are some of the top drop shippers and drop shipper directories operational today:

-Of course, you can always do a Google search for "drop shipper" or "niche + drop shipper" to find other dropshipping companies.
+You can also do a Google search for "drop shipper" or "(niche) + drop shipper" to find other drop shipping companies.

-Key Questions You Should Ask a Potential Drop Shipping Partner
+Key Questions to Ask a Potential Drop Shipping Partner

-Yes, partnering with a drop shipper is a great way to start an online venture without investing much of your own money.
-And you make it that much easier to run your business too.
-By not having to lay out a bunch of cash to buy products wholesale you're not risking your money.
-You don’t have to store them.
-And you don’t have to worry about keeping up with shipping your products in a timely manner.
+Partnering with a drop shipper is a great way to start an online venture with minimal risk.
+By not having to lay out a bunch of cash to buy products wholesale, you're not risking your money.
+You don’t have to store any inventory, and you don’t have to worry about keeping up with shipping products out to customers in a timely manner.

-But that doesn’t mean you should just hand off those important elements of your business to just anyone.
-Working with a bad drop shipper — and they are out there — could sink your business before it ever gets off the ground.
+But that doesn’t mean you should hand off those important elements of your business to just anyone.
+Working with a bad drop shipper—and they are out there—could sink your business before it ever gets off the ground.

 You don’t have to go into the process of finding and negotiating with a potential drop shipping partner blind.
-Here are some key questions to ask to help you determine if they are the right fit for your business.
+Here are some key questions that can help you determine if they are the right fit for your business.

 - Once a customer has placed an order, how long will it take to be processed and shipped out of their facility?
 (Remember you can also "secret shop" them to verify this as well)